 - You do not let us in to do essential works such as gas servicing and we have to force entry to get it done

-You will then be sent the bill, which is kept separate from your rent account.
-It can be paid at Gateway, Southampton in the Civic Centre or online
+In these cases, you will be sent the bill, which is kept separate from your rent account.
+It can be paid:

 How much can I expect to pay?